 Self-love is about cultivating kindness, respect and compassion for yourself and your perfectly imperfect human body.
 It’s a deep knowing that you are valuable and worthy regardless of your body’s size or appearance.
 And research shows that it leads to improved self-care — the intuitive kind, that is.

 Furthermore, self-love is protective against your inner mean voice that hijacks your brain when you don’t like what you see in the mirror.
 Instead of pushing away your negative body talk, a self-love practice teaches you to turn toward the discomfort and meet it head on with compassion, giving you permission to be human and reject ideals.

-Next, you have permission to be entirely yourself and declare your authentic beauty.
+FOUR: Next, you have permission to be entirely yourself and declare your authentic beauty.

 Instead of feeling ashamed, fighting and fixing your “flawed” parts, respect body diversity and honor that your body is expected to change through each developmental stage of life.